TeaNCode/TeaNCode.github.io/games/Troubleshooting/index.md

 ---
-layout: page
+layout: game
 title: Troubleshooting
 permalink: /games/troubleshooting
+categories: [games]
 ---

 Are you having trouble playing some of our applet games in browser?
 You came to the right place.

 <h2>Chrome</h2>
 Chances are you're tyring to play a java applet.
 Unfortunately Chrome removed support for Applets in update 45.
-I reccomend you try revisiting the page in either Internet Explorer or Firefox.
+I reccomend you try revisiting the page in Internet Explorer.

 <h2>Internet Explorer</h2>
 First off make sure you have Java installed.
 Check if there is a "Java was blocked" bar at the bottom of your screen.
 Hit "Run this time", then choose the "Later" button from the new popup.